 Absolutely.
 We will write a committee letter for every applicant who applies and meets our internal application deadlines.
-There is no GPA or MCAT score cutoff below which Bryn Mawr will not provide advising support to undergraduates and alumnae.
+Bryn Mawr has no GPA or MCAT score cutoff below which we will not provide advising support to our undergraduates and alumnae.

 Admission to medical school is a very competitive process.
-At the national level in acceptance rates to allopathic and osteopathic medical schools were:
+At the national level the acceptance rates to allopathic and osteopathic medical schools were:

-43% of applicants to allopathic medical schools were accepted
+41% of applicants to allopathic medical schools were accepted in 2015

 Students and alumnae whose numerical profiles are close to those of the national averages of accepted medical school applicants are very successful in the medical school application process:

-93% of applicants with a science and math GPA of 3.5 or higher and a score of 10 on each section the MCAT were accepted to a US allopathic or osteopathic medical school.
+96% of applicants with a science and math GPA of 3.4 or higher and a score of 10 on each section the MCAT were accepted to a U.S. allopathic or osteopathic medical school.